PapenfussLab/svaNUMT/README.md

 <!-- badges: end -->

-`svaNUMT` contains functions for detecting Nuclear Mitochondrial integration events (NUMT) from structural variant calls.
+`svaNUMT` contains functions for detecting NUMT events from structural variant calls.
 It takes structural variant calls in GRanges of breakend notation and identifies NUMTs by nuclear-mitochondrial breakend junctions.
 The main function reports candidate NUMTs if there is a pair